Trump fans burn 'Make America Great' hats

 Trump's 'Make America Great Again' hats burned over Daca deal

-Some supporters of US President Donald Trump have posted videos of themselves on social media burning his signature "Make America Great Again" (Maga) hats.
+Disaffected supporters of US President Donald Trump have posted social media videos of themselves burning his "Make America Great Again" (Maga) hats.

 It comes after news the president was working with Democrats toward a deal to protect some young undocumented immigrants in the US.